Mofe1015/Make.meme/README.md

 ## Check out my latest project >> [ Meme Maker WEBAPP](https://Mofe1015.github.io/Make.meme)

-This ia a rating website made with REACT, JAVASCRIPT, CSS, HTML.
-It's just a simple FRONTEND project for implementing the basic workings of REACT.
+This is a fully functional meme making web app made with REACT, JAVASCRIPT, CSS, HTML. implementing the basic workings of REACT with features like state, effect and api calls.
-Couple of the data is mapped from a javascript list.

-So far, Auto Scroll and soe minor features have been implemented.
-I also hope to integrate Api usage, User accouts, etc.
+The meme images are called from an API and text inputs have resize, drag, font-type and font-color changing functionality .

+So far, The web app is mobile responsive, certain features don't work on mobile but will be implented soon .

 ## NOTICE!!

-    This is just a Project WebSite, certain  features may not be  functional
+    This is just a Project WebApp, certain  features may not be  functional

 ## Design ❄👌